LoreMasterRS/AutoHotkey_L/README.md

   - **Win32**: for Windows 32-bit.
   - **x64**: for Windows x64.

 Visual C++ 2010 officially supports XP SP2 and later.
-AutoHotkey supports Windows XP pre-SP2 and Windows 2000 via an asm patch (win2kcompat.asm).
+YOSODMKP supports Windows XP pre-SP2 and Windows 2000 via an asm patch (win2kcompat.asm).
 Older versions are not supported.